20+ STAR Interview Questions & Best Answers (2023)

 - Give me an example of when you showed initiative and took the lead.

 5 Best STAR or Behavioral Interview Questions and Answers

 Tell me about a time you demonstrated leadership skills.

 Answer: When I was in my previous company, we had a few weeks to complete a significant project.
 There were about 12 of us involved in this project.
 And our team felt a little uneasy about the fact that we didn’t have a strong grasp of the project's needs.
-We continued forward and unfortunately made a few mistakes.
+We continued forward and, unfortunately, made a few mistakes.
 The management team wasn’t entirely pleased with our team performance.
 I was one of the first to take the onus on our performance and say there are a few things we can improve next time.
-The fact that I wasn’t scared to admit that we tried, did our best but learned some lessons made the rest of the employees follow suit.
+I wasn’t scared to admit that we tried, did our best but learned some lessons that made the rest of the employees follow suit.
 Management respected us for taking ownership and gave us another shot on another project.
 We crushed that one.

 Tell me about a time when you had to decide without the information you needed.

 Answer: There was a conflict between two colleagues.
 And both of them felt as though the other was lying about the situation.
 Unfortunately, no one was around when the incident occurred to help validate which one of the employees was telling the truth.
 One of them was going to be terminated.
 I decided to listen to the person who was being less aggressive in their delivery.
 We ended up later finding out that the employee who was terminated was at fault.